Language with Vision: a Study on Grounded Word and Sentence Embeddings: Acknowledgements

 \section{Acknowledgements}

-This work has been supported by EXC number 2064/1 – Project number 390727645, as well as by the German Federal Ministry of Education and Research (BMBF): Tübingen AI Center, FKZ: 01IS18039A, and the European research council, project WIDE-742545.
+Funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy – EXC number 2064/1 – Project number 390727645, as well as by the German Federal Ministry of Education and Research (BMBF): Tübingen AI Center, FKZ: 01IS18039A.
 The authors thank the International Max Planck Research School for Intelligent Systems (IMPRS-IS) for supporting Hassan Shahmohammadi.